 Design system – the mighty source of universal truth for every customer-centric company.
 But how does it actually affect a daily life of your project team and is it worth building one on your own?

 There’s been an endless content feed on how big global companies keep on building their design systems.
-Having such examples can be a good attention grabber but how do you know if you and your company actually needs one?
+Having such examples can be a good attention grabber but how do you know if you and your company actually need one?

 Over the last year we’ve been working on design systems for huge national companies or even Slovak e-government.
 Although there’s been a lot of theory and recommendations before, here’s a first-hand experience of an agency building design systems on demand.